hamzadev3/all_code/README.md

 Previously: Tests invoked “python” directly (could call the wrong interpreter).
 Now: Tests invoke sys.executable so they use the active interpreter (virtualenv-friendly).

-> None of these change defaults; they’re opt-in” immediately after the changes block for emphasis.
+> None of these change defaults; they’re opt-in immediately after the changes block for emphasis.

 ## Additional details of changes